cmaureir/progra-alma/lectures/week2/lecture6.rst

 A **loop** is a statement set
-which is executed several times, until one of the end condition are satisfied.
+which is executed several times, until one of the end conditions are satisfied.

 .. index:: indentation